Current Account in Norway

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices were unchanged in December compared to the previous month, contrasting the 0.5% rise in November.
+Consumer prices rose 0.4% in April compared to the previous month, up from 0.2% in March.

-According to Statistics Norway, industrial production fell a seasonally-adjusted 1.5% in November compared to the previous month, contrasting the 2.3% rise in October.
+Industrial production fell a seasonally-adjusted 1.4% in March compared to the previous month, less than the 1.8% fall in February, according to Statistics Norway.